Joe-Edwards/thumbnailer/README.md

 This will scale the input file by the given ratios using an averaging method.

+### Web App

+When running go to [http://localhost:8080](http://localhost:8080)

+Fill in the form and hit submit, the resized image should appear to the side.

 ### Library

 * Flows to parse a PNG into a stream of chunks and vice-versa